 How important is the Red River Rivalry?
 It’s so big that it needs three trophies for the game itself.
 The Golden Hat is by far the most iconic of the trio, while the Red River Rivalry Trophy exchanged between the student bodies and the Governors’ Trophy remain great traditions as well.
 But did you know there is also a NROTC Trophy?
 It is an annual tradition where each schools’ Naval Reserve Officer Training Corps runs the game balls from their campus to Dallas before ending the competition with a football scrimmage.
 The winner, of course, gets a trophy and Oklahoma has held it since 2010.

-There are certainly some other heated rivalries in college football, such as Ohio State and Michigan, but nothing truly compares to the Red River Rivalry in the Dallas-Fort Worth area each and every year.
+There are certainly some other heated rivalries in college football, such as Ohio State and Michigan, but nothing truly compares to the Red River Rivalry matchup at the Texas State fair in the Dallas-Fort Worth area each and every year.